-Country Heights has taken various project plans which have been implemented towards energy savings and sustaining "clean environment".
+Country Heights has taken various projects towards energy savings and sustaining "clean environment".
 Negative ions' energy ceiling board, a natural ionizer and air purifier LakeView Residency in Cyberjaya was our first project which has negative ions' energy ceiling board and also its first development in Malaysia to introduce 'negative ions' energy ceiling board.
 The energy ceiling board works as a natural ionizer and air purifier.
 This purification process improves air quality by helping to purge airborne particulates such as dust and germs.
 With the installation of the energy ceiling boards, the homeowners will enjoy fresher, cleaner and healthier environment.